Vita

 “I am Nezilla.
 For whatever reason, the monster is what I’m attracted to.
 I explore the monster that we are.
 That’s where my art is coming from.
 The focus of my artistic work is war, propaganda, fake news and religion.”

-Her art reflects the interweaving of current social and political discourses and the way in which they influence social interaction.
-Nezilla's work is shaped by overarching aspects of human perception and structural mechanisms, the consequences of which are presented not only as physical confrontation, but also as a struggle for the sovereignty of interpretation in public perception.
+Her art explores the intertwining of current social and political discourses and the way in which these influence social interaction.
+Nezilla's work is characterised by overarching aspects of human perception and structural mechanisms, the effects of which are evident not only in physical violence but also in the struggle for interpretative authority in public space.

-Nezilla is one of the winners of the DA!
-Art Award 2022 – Düsseldorf’s secular art prize, which promotes critical artistic engagement with religion and irrationalism – and was appointed as a jury member in 2024.
-Her award-winning work "Trust" (category: Sculpture and Installation) explores the myth of faith and the power of trust.
+Nezilla is the winner of the DA!
+Art Award 2022 — Düsseldorf's secular art prize that promotes critical artistic engagement with religion and irrationalism — and was appointed as a jury member in 2024.
+Her work ‘Trust’ was awarded in the category of plastic arts, sculpture and installation, which deals with the myth of faith and the power of trust.

-Since 2025, she has been teaching at RWU Ravensburg-Weingarten University in the field of "Art as Protest".
+Since 2025, she has been teaching at the RWU University of Ravensburg-Weingarten, Faculty of Social Work, Health and Nursing, in the field of ‘Art as Protest’.

 Solo exhibitions